LC-dev/LC-dev.github.io/_pages/about.md

 I am also currently a research engineering intern at [Google DeepMind](https://deepmind.google).

-My research has been generously funded by a NSERC Canada Graduate Scholarship, FRQNT Training Scholarships,and Mila.
+My research has been generously funded by a NSERC Canada Graduate Scholarship, FRQNT Training Scholarships, and Mila.
 I previously earned a B.Eng. in Honours Mechanical Engineering with a minor in Computer Science, also at [McGill University](https://www.mcgill.ca).

 I am excited about building AI that can serve humans at scale.
 Concretely, I am interested in both empirical and theoretical research, broadly focusing on:
 1. **Efficient** and **reasoning** agents by combining LLMs/VLMs and RL